churris-x/google-search-shortcuts/README.md

 # Google Search Shortcuts

-This is a fork of [jchafik's extension](https://github.com/jchafik/google-search-shortcuts) that adds back Google Search navigation shortcuts.
+This is my personal fork of an extension that adds navigation shortcuts to the google search page.

 From the results page, press any key to bring focus back to the search box.
 Use the TAB and arrow keys to navigate between search results.

 This fork adds a few functionalities: